ATM usage fees: Germany

-German banks generally charge fees for withdrawals at another bank's ATM, both within the national Girocard debit card/ATM scheme as well as when using a debit card's Maestro or V-Pay facility abroad.
+German banks generally charge fees for out-of-network withdrawals, both within the national Girocard debit card/ATM scheme as well as when using a debit card's Maestro, V-Pay, Debit Mastercard or Visa Debit facility abroad.

 Fees for withdrawals within the Girocard scheme are all implemented as surcharges (direktes Kundenentgelt) which go from €1.95 up to €5.00 or higher and must be displayed to the customer before the money is given out.
-All ATMs are connected to the national Girocard interbank network.
+Almost all ATMs in Germany are connected to the national Girocard interbank network.
 The ATM owners do usually join one of the ATM groups that mutually lower or waive fees, so that customers can withdraw free of charge.
-The most extensive network of ATMs belongs to the savings banks associations ("Sparkassen") with 24,600 ATMS.
-Most of the private banks are either member of the Cash Group (7,000 ATMs owned by the major banks) or Cash Pool (2,500 ATMs owned by smaller banks) – they are usually found in city centers.
+The most extensive network of ATMs belongs to the savings banks associations ("Sparkassen") with 24,600 ATMs.
+Most private banks are either member of the Cash Group (7,000 ATMs owned by the major banks) or Cash Pool (2,500 ATMs owned by smaller banks) – they are usually found in city centers.
 The credit unions ("Volksbanken" and "Raiffeisenbanken") provide around 18,000 ATMs and are associated in the BankCard ServiceNetz, very often in smaller towns and villages, but less frequently available in the big cities.
-Fees for withdrawing money in the Maestro scheme (outside of Germany, but also at some ATMs at airports in Germany) or with a credit card are charged by the customer's bank and are not displayed during the transaction.

-Some German banks such as Deutsche Kreditbank, ING-DiBa and Consorsbank have started issuing complementary Visa cards for cash withdrawals to their customers, in addition to the traditional Girocard.
-Those issuing banks will absorb the interbank fee that they are obliged to pay to the ATM operator under Visa regulations.
-Although the cards use the Visa credit card protocols, the funds are taken directly from a linked bank account just as with debit cards, and there are no cash advance fees.
-As surcharges for cash withdrawals by credit card are uncommon in Germany, almost any ATM in Germany can be used for free cash withdrawals with such a Visa card.
+Surcharges for cash withdrawals using an international card scheme (such as Maestro International, Visa or Mastercard) are uncommon at German ATMs.
+Instead, an interchange fee is paid by the cardholder's bank to the ATM operator.
+Cardholders themselves are charged by their bank.
+Neither the interbank fee nor the cardholder-facing fee are displayed during the transaction.

-Some banks like the ING-DiBa have started requiring their customers to withdraw at least €50 on their own and partner ATMs.
-This regulation was put in place because banks pay a fixed amount for a withdrawal from an ATM unattached to the amount the customer withdraws.
-An exception where the regulation does not kick in is if the customer's balance is below the €50 threshold, then they can get as little money as possible.
+Some German banks such as Deutsche Kreditbank, ING-DiBa and Consorsbank are issuing Visa cards to their customers by default, in addition to or even as a replacement for a domestic debit card (Girocard), providing free cash withdrawals to their customers through the international networks, subject to certain conditions such as a minimum withdrawal amount.